Site, app, or marketplace

-A platform page is useful when the location of the scam changes the next step.
-Facebook Marketplace, for example, has buyer and seller issues that are specific to listings, Messenger conversations, fake profiles, pickup, shipping, and payment proof.
+Start here when the site or app changes what you need to check next.
+Facebook Marketplace, for example, can involve listings, Messenger conversations, fake profiles, pickup, shipping, and payment proof.

-If you want the broader buying-and-selling context, compare online marketplace scams.
-If the issue involves Zelle, fake Zelle emails, pending payment claims, or a business account upgrade claim, compare Zelle scams.
+If you want the broader buying-and-selling situation, start with online marketplace scams.
+If the issue involves Zelle, fake Zelle emails, pending payment claims, or a business account upgrade claim, start with Zelle scams.

 Common questions